softwarefactory-project/sf-infra/roles/quay/README.md

 - `quay_enable_prune`: If set to `true`, the pruning script will be enabled.
 - `quay_pruner_log_directory`: This is the directory that will store the pruning script logs.
-- `quay_organizations`: This is a list of all the organizations to be analyzed.
+- `quay_organizations`: This is a list of users and all organizations related to that user to be analyzed.
 Each of the items in the list must contain the following:
   - `name`: Name of the organization.
   - `token`: For each organization, a unique OAuth2 token must be created, following the instructions from the [Quay API documentation](https://docs.quay.io/api/).